-Faroe Islands' overall environmental issuer profile is moderately negative (E-3).
-Specifically, Faroe Islands' is exposed to physical climate risks, including sea rising level risk because of rising temperatures, which would impact its fishing industry.
-Sharing responsibilities with the Government of Denmark, which would provide support to the Faroese government in the event of natural disasters, helps to mitigate the impact of these risks on the intrinsic financial position of Faroe Islands.
-With 18 islands, Faroe Islands is also exposed to moderate water management risks.
-To become completely independent of fossil fuel for power production, the government is aiming to reach a 100% renewable electricity system by 2030.
+Faroe Islands' exposure to environmental risks (E-3) stems from physical climate risks, including rising sea levels because of rising temperatures, which would affect its important fishing industry.
+Sharing responsibilities with the Government of Denmark, which would provide support to the Faroese government in the event of natural disasters, helps to mitigate the potential financial impact of these risks for the Faroe Islands.
+With 18 islands, the Faroe Islands are also exposed to moderate water management risks.